 5. Chinese Braised Pork Belly (Hong Shao Rou)

 Hong Shao Rou, or Braised Pork Belly, is another classic Chinese recipe that you have you check out.
 This dish is widely available across many regions of China.
 That’s why you will see many differences in taste and aroma.

-First, you need to pick the correct cut of meat.
+For making this Chinese pork recipe, first, you need to pick the correct cut of meat.
 This recipe requires a pork belly with equal parts lean meat and fat.
 Cut the meat into smaller pieces to help the seasonings spread better.